-First term students will no longer be enrolled as a degreeseeking student if they do not engage in, or complete 50% or more of the assignments in PROD 1000 and do not demonstrate Active Academic Engagement by the end of the add/drop period.
-This student would be considered "never attended" as a matriculating student.
+First term students will no longer be enrolled as a degree-seeking student if they do not engage in, or complete 50% or more of the assignments in PROD 1000 and do not

 Administrative Withdrawal Policy

 If there is NO enrollment or engagement in any new term courses by the end of the Add/Drop period, or the student has withdrawn from all classes by the end of the add/drop period and has not completed a request for a Time Out or Leave of Absence prior to the end of the add/drop period, or the student has not notified the Registrar of their intent to return after a Leave of Absence or Timeout, the Registrar will withdraw the student from the program as a matriculating student.
 The student is considered a withdrawal for Title IV purposes, and the school will consider the school-determined withdrawal date the last day of the add/drop period.